New York Paid Heaviest Price

 As shocked as the British were by the loss of one army at Saratoga and another at Yorktown, the cost of holding New York did as much to wear down their resolve and end the war.

-The New York Freedom Trail was originally a tour of 19 of the most important revolutionary sites in New York.
-We are in the process of adding information on the other 60 sites listed by the state.
+The New York Freedom Trail is a tour of 19 of the most important revolutionary sites in New York.
 The comparison to Boston's Freedom Trail is deliberately invited, both to show how rich New York is in revolutionary history and to show how much more the city could do to honor its past.

 The cyber tour will take only a few minutes.
 A physical journey is quite a trip, and all but the most active or time-constrained should consider dividing it into two or three outings.
 New York is among the safest of major cities in the United States.
 Nonetheless, some of the sites are outside the usual circuit of tourists and you will feel more comfortable if you are back in familiar surroundings by dark.